websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-low-code-applications/creating-the-role-change-request-app.md

    - Main Data Object: Select the _Role Change Request_ object.
    - Form View: Select the _Employee Request_ form.
-   - Table View: Select the _Role Change Request Master List_ (this table view won't be used for this step). <!-- Find out how this is supposed to work.
-Can we leave it blank? -->
+   - Table View: Select the _Role Change Request Master List_ (this table view won't be used for this step).

    Configure the Actions: